jdomarin/jdomarin/README.md

 - This README file
 - A .gitignore
 - My resume/curriculum vitae in English and French
+- Two notices to recruiters or hiring professionals who contact me through LinkedIn: one on how to communicate with me, another listing red flags for job offers or recruitment process
 - My Developer Story from Stack Overflow which no longer includes this feature
 - Two versions of my testimony saying how I became a born again disciple of Jesus-Christ, in French only -- English version might come later on